EverseDevelopment/Dynamo.Layer.Package/README.md

 If you appreciate the work put into this free package, please vote in support of it on Dynamo's package manager.

-## Getting Started
-You can find details on how to get started [Here](https://github.com/EverseDevelopment/DynaForge/wiki/Getting-Started).

 ## Current Version
-DynaForge is currently built against the latest Dynamo stable build.
-At this time that is 2.5.0.
+Layer App Package is currently built against the latest Dynamo stable build.
+At this time that is 2.13.0.

 ## Contributors
-This package is primarily managed by [E-verse](https://www.e-verse.co/) and by [People Like You™](https://github.com/EverseDevelopment/DynaForge/pulse).
+This package is primarily managed by [E-verse](https://www.e-verse.co/) and by [People Like You™](https://github.com/EverseDevelopment/Dynamo.Layer.Package/pulse).

-## Help improve DynaForge
+## Help improve Layer App Package
-If you're interested in contributing to DynaFroge, just submit a [pull request](https://github.com/EverseDevelopment/DynaForge/pulls) or a [feature request](https://github.com/EverseDevelopment/DynaForge/issues) .
+If you're interested in contributing to Layer App Package, just submit a [pull request](https://github.com/EverseDevelopment/Dynamo.Layer.Package/pulls) or a [feature request](https://github.com/EverseDevelopment/Dynamo.Layer.Package/issues) .

 ## Installation
-DynaForge is available through Dynamo's built-in package manager.
+Layer App Package is available through Dynamo's built-in package manager.

 ## About us ##